 - Requiring 15 days of early voting for all federal elections for at least 10 hours a day.

-- Establishing no-excuse mail voting for all federal elections.
+- Establishing no-excuse mail-in voting for all federal elections.
 States would be required to allow any eligible voter to vote by mail.

 - Requiring pre-paid postage on return envelopes for mail-in voting.

 - Banning voter roll purges.